 Anyone and everyone who's interested, to shoot or just to watch.
 We actively recruit new shooters, but... this is NOT the place to learn to shoot a gun.
 We insist that you have at least SOME shooting experience.

 All shooters under 18 must be accompanied by a parent or legal guardian.

 All shooters and spectators who are not CPF&G Club Members must fill out and sign a Liability Release Form.

 Registration opens at 08:00

 Matches are shot on the outdoor range, regardless of weather.
 The firing line is covered; we don't cancel on account of weather unless it's REALLY bad.

-The 25-yd and 50-yd sections of the outdoor range are closed to other activities during these matches.
+The outdoor range is closed to other activities during these matches.

 Targets are 8" in diameter and target racks are placed 25 ft downrange.

 The Match will be shot in RELAYS, consisting of two ROTATIONS.
 In each ROTATION the shooter will shoot one SET of three RACKS, with each RACK having six TARGETS, for a total of 36 shots per RELAY.
 Shooter order is based on first come, first served.